 Peppermint essential oil has a wide array of uses in the body care and beauty world.
-It is a popular choice for items like soap, toothpaste and shampoos.
-It stimulates the scalp, reduces hair loss and treats dandruff.
+A popular choice for items like soap, toothpaste and shampoos.
+This oil stimulates the scalp, reduces hair loss and treats dandruff.
 It also helps invigorate and enliven the senses.

 It has amazing properties to help freshen breath.
 If you have rashes or irritated skin it is cooling and soothing.
 It is used in foot creams to revive tired feet by stimulating circulation.
 It is also great for sunburns.